Hiking Malan’s Peak

 Once you reach the Bonneville Shoreline Trail sign, head left, and the trail will quickly wrap around to the right (East).

 Follow signs for Taylor Canyon/ Malan’s Peak.

 You should reach this bridge after 30 minutes or so of hiking.
-Cross here.
+Cross here to the right.
 This is when the trail will begin to get really steep.

 Finally on the summit!
 Awesome views looking north to Ben Lomond Peak and Ogden valley.

 PS: Get 10% off your entire order from Lilac Headbands, use the code “HIKE” at checkout!
 They’re SO soft & have tons of cute designs.

 Charlie and I our very first time on Malan’s Peak around 2015.
 Charlie had zero white on his face!